beccha/ofxparser/README.md

 This is a fork of [oriatec/ofxparser](https://github.com/oriatec/ofxparser).

-Compatibility with version 1 of [oriatec/ofxparser](https://github.com/oriatec/ofxparser) is preserved on version 1 of this library but will be removed on later versions.
+No compatibility with of [oriatec/ofxparser](https://github.com/oriatec/ofxparser) has been preserved.

 --------------------